GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant

-\textbf{Multi-user Chatbots.} Mainstream dialogue system research has primarily centered on single-user chatbots, with extensive exploration of pre-training or fine-tuning LLMs for task-oriented dialogue systems.
-Studies such as \cite{budzianowski2019hello,hosseini2020simple,su2022multi,wang2022task,yang2021ubar} have employed LLMs, pre-trained or fine-tuned on dialogue data, to develop dialogue models or chatbots for various domains and tasks, such as travel ticket booking or restaurant reservation.
+Mainstream dialogue system research has primarily centered on single-user chatbots, with extensive exploration of pre-training or fine-tuning LLMs for task-oriented dialogue systems.
+Several works \cite{budzianowski2019hello,hosseini2020simple,su2022multi,wang2022task,yang2021ubar} have employed LLMs, pre-trained or fine-tuned on dialogue data, to develop dialogue models or chatbots for various domains, such as travel ticket booking or restaurant reservation.
 In contrast, academic research on multi-party or multi-user dialogue has predominantly concentrated on foundational conversational understanding tasks using multi-party conversation datasets, including addressee recognition, speaker identification, response selection, and response generation \cite{gu2023gift,gu2021mpc,ouchi2016addressee,song2022supervised,zhang2018addressee}.

-Unlike single-user chatbots, limited research on group chatbots restricts their application in tasks like brainstorming sessions and debates.
-To bridge this gap, the MUCA framework \cite{mao2024multi} was the first to formalize the “3W” design dimensions—“What” to say, “When” to respond, and “Who” to answer—introducing conversational strategies for goal-oriented group discussions.
-Building upon this foundation, the HUMA framework \cite{jacniacki2025humanlike} further enables multi-user chatbots to achieve more natural and human-like behavior by leveraging human-like conversational strategies and response timing.
-Beyond conversational strategy design, other work has explored group chatbots from application and system-level perspectives.
-For example, MAP \cite{lee2025map} proposes a multi-agent framework for multi-user personalization, through a reflection–analysis–feedback workflow to model user preferences, resolve conflicts, and iteratively refine personalized outcomes in collaborative settings.
+Unlike single-user chatbots, limited research on group chatbots limits their applications to tasks such as brainstorming sessions and debates.
+To bridge this gap, the MUCA framework \cite{mao2024multi} was the first to formalize the ``3W'' design dimensions—``What'' to say, ``When'' to respond, and ``Who'' to answer—introducing conversational strategies for group discussions.
+Building on this foundation, the HUMA framework \cite{jacniacki2025humanlike} further enables chatbots to exhibit more natural, human-like behavior by leveraging conversational strategies and response timing.
+Beyond conversational strategy design, other works have explored group chatbots from application perspectives.
+For example, MAP \cite{lee2025map} proposes a multi-agent framework for multi-user personalization, through a reflection–analysis–feedback workflow to model user preferences.
 Similarly, Social-RAG \cite{wang2025social} introduces a group agent for paper recommendations that retrieves social signals from group interactions to socially ground generation.
-Besides, \cite{liu2025proactive} has explored proactive agents with “inner thoughts” mechanisms and \cite{karahodvza2025conceptual} proposes a conceptual framework that models group structures and interaction patterns.
+Besides, the work \cite{liu2025proactive} has explored proactive agents with “inner thoughts” mechanisms and \cite{karahodvza2025conceptual} proposes a framework that models group structures and interaction patterns.